isomerpages/moe-haiggirls/_cca/Co Curricular Activities (CCAs).md

 description: ""
 variant: markdown
 ---
-CCA is a vital part of our pupils’ holistic, well-rounded education.
-It helps nurture our pupils and develops qualities such as resilience, tenacity, confidence and perseverance, which prepare them to adapt and thrive in a rapidly changing world.
+CCA is a vital part of our students' holistic, well-rounded education.
+It helps nurture our students and develops qualities such as resilience, tenacity, confidence and perseverance, which prepare them to adapt and thrive in a rapidly changing world.

 In Haig Girls’, we provide a comprehensive range of CCA.